Potential Problems with Wastewater Treatability Studies and How to Avoid Them

 Narrowing down a solution that works specifically for the facility

 Also keep in mind a facility might also have access to the solution already.
-Take a Transport Storage and Disposal Facility (TSDF), for an example, where these facilities bring in wastewaters from all kinds of manufacturers.
+Take a Transport Storage and Disposal Facility (TSDF) for an example; these facilities bring in wastewaters from all kinds of manufacturers.
 Say one of the facilities brings in wastewater from a chlorine manufacturer—the TSDF might store the chlorine in big storage tanks until they can figure out what to do with it.
 At the same time, they might have another stream that has a lot of sulfides in it, which are both highly odorous and toxic.
 In a situation like this, after running treatability tests, the facility may decide to mix the two waste streams and neutralize both problems at the same time.
-A company that is providing your treatability study might be able to offer such solutions to you, so again, be aware that there might be more than one fix to your problem than ordering virgin chemicals or equipment and be sure to be as thorough with what you have on hand and the type of solution you are looking for to get the best possible results.
+A company that is providing your treatability study might be able to offer such solutions to you, so again, be aware that there might be more than one fix to your problem than ordering chemicals and/or equipment, and be sure to be as thorough with what you have on hand and the type of solution you are looking for to get the best possible results.

 Stringent discharge and disposal regulations

 When you’re looking for someone to conduct a treatability study, make sure they understand what discharge regulations your plant is required to meet as they will be able to better understand the chemistry of the wastewater stream you should be aiming for.
 The company performing the study should also interface with your environmental specialists because they’re involved with the regulatory aspects.
 The treatability testing should be geared toward meeting or superseding the environmental requirements in a cost-effective manner.
-If this is not done properly, chances are you may incur heavy fines for not meeting these regulations . . . a financial and potentially time-consuming setback that can be avoided by completing proper testing up-front.
+If this is not done properly, chances are you may incur heavy fines for not meeting these regulations . . . a financial and potentially time-consuming setback that can be avoided by completing proper testing up front.

 There are likely costs associated with the treatability study services

 Historically, some companies offered treatability studies for free in an effort to sell their products, but more and more today there are costs associated with these services.
 When treatability fees are imposed, the rates can vary, but they typically comprise costs for manpower, lab resources, and the cost of the analytical work being done, so make sure you factor this in when you’re calculating your budget for the project.
-Costs can range from $1,500 for a one-day evaluation to over $40,000 for an extensive study of several applicable technologies, depending on the complexity of the contaminants, number of analyses, and requirements of the facility, so it’s important to ask about these potential costs up-front.
+Costs can range from $1,500 for a one-day evaluation to over $40,000 for an extensive study of several applicable technologies, depending on the complexity of the contaminants, number of analyses, and requirements of the facility, so it’s important to ask about these potential costs up front

 How can SAMCO help?